Diversity, Equity, and Inclusion (DEI) Training

 ALLYSHIP SKILLS WORKSHOP

 This training explores how to be a more active ally and advocate for marginalized groups.
 It explores the basics around language and takes participants through a journey to better understand the experiences of underrepresented groups in the workplace.
-Sessions can be run with a specific focus in mind (i.e., LGBT+ allyship or Women + allyship or racial minority advocacy) or as more generalized sessions focused on the importance of intersectionality and on being an effective ally across communities.
+Sessions can be run with a specific focus in mind (i.e., LGBTQ+ allyship or Women allyship or racial minority advocacy) or as more generalized sessions focused on the importance of intersectionality and on being an effective ally across communities.
 The Allyship Skills Workshop teaches simple everyday techniques people can use to make their workplaces more inclusive.
 This highly interactive workshop helps people recognize when they have power and influence—when they can best act as an ally—and learn how to take effective action to make their workplace better.

 HAVING CHALLENGING CONVERSATIONS